jamesleakos/houses-of-system-seven/README.md

-# houses of system seven
+# The Noble Houses of System Seven

-A space themed strategy game in the sytle of the popular board game 'Coup'
+A space themed strategy game in the sytle of the popular board game 'Coup'.
+Play it at [playsystemseven.com](playsystemseven.com)!

+### Use as a template

+The game is entirely seperate from the infrastructure around creating / joining lobbies and starting games.
+It should be a decent template for other simple networked games.

-### Roadmap
+### Stack

-- create template for simple websocket / express games *-complete*
-- implement game logic for coup *-complete*
-- frontend *-complete*
+- websockets with socket.io
+- node.js / express.js
-- deploy *-in progress*
+- React